watchmen-r/my-second-blog-by-gatsby/content/blog/006_3d-html-shift-problem/index.md

 ---
 title: Found a problem of shift the iframe or img tag in html component of drei.
 date: "2024-10-21T21:26:32.169Z"
-description: Recently, I started learning three.js and am currently studying shaders.
-There are two types of shaders, vertex shaders and fragment shaders.
-In the vertex shader, there are three matrices used for calculations, but it's difficult to understand what each matrix represents.
-I want to summarize them.
+description: Recently, I developed 3d portfolio to study 3D.
+But recently I realized the img or iframe I embed was shifted in the specific situation.
+I want to write notes to handle this problem if I would meet same situation.
 featuredImage: ./3d_logo2.png
 ---